NubeIO/rubix-ce-docs/docs/overview.md

 47808
 ```

-## LoRa Driver (closed by firewall)
+## LoRa® Driver (closed by firewall)
-The LoRa driver facilitates wireless communication for Nube iO LoRa sensors and other compatible wireless devices. <br/><br/>
+The LoRa® driver facilitates wireless communication for Nube iO LoRa® sensors and other compatible wireless devices. <br/><br/>
-Note: LoRa and LoRaWAN are distinct protocols.
-For third-party LoRa sensors or devices, a LoRaWAN driver and a gateway/receiver are necessary for integration.
+Note: LoRa® and LoRaWAN® are distinct protocols.
+For third-party LoRa® sensors or devices, a LoRaWAN® driver and a gateway/receiver are necessary for integration.

 ### Service Name
 ```